 Attendance: MANDATORY!
 I do keep track of who is and isn't attending lecture and laboratory.
 This course has a considerable amount of new concepts and terminology and it serves your best interest to attend class regularly.
 Any student disrupting the classroom and affecting the learning experience of others will be asked to leave.
-Along these lines, NO cell-phones, beepers, and/or associated earpieces are allowed either in the lecture room or laboratory.
-My policy is not to give a warning, rather, if a cell-phone or beeper activates during lecture/laboratory, you will lose one LETTER GRADE from your final grade.
+Along these lines, NO cell-phones, beepers, headphones, and/or associated earpieces are allowed either in the lecture room or laboratory.
+This includes viewing devices during class.
+Students are not permitted to leave the lecture or laboratory rooms to receive messages during regular course time.
+My policy is not to give a warning, rather, if a cell-phone or beeper activates during lecture/laboratory or you attempt to view or send messages, you will lose one LETTER GRADE from your final grade.
 Viewing a cell-phone or pager that activates on "silent" mode during a quiz or exam will be treated as an instance of CHEATING and handled accordingly (in addition to the above penalty).
-Those wishing to utilize laptop computers as part of the class are required to sit in the first row of the classroom.
-Viewing anything other than BIOL 2651 coursework on a computer during course time will result in the lose of one LETTER GRADE from your final grade.
+Those wishing to utilize laptop computers as part of the class are required to sit in the first 3 rows of the classroom.
+Viewing any material other than class material will result in the same penalties above.
 University guidelines dictate that students missing 20% of lecture sessions for this class are subject to receiving a grade of "F" regardless of their standing in the course.